How to Write a Perfect Bug Report

 How to Identify the Breaking Commit With Git Bisect

 Some code is broken, and you can’t figure out why.
-Maybe there are a lot of changes to consider, and identifying that breaking change seems impossible.
-Or, maybe you’re curious about how things generally break in your organization.
+Maybe there are a lot of changes, and identifying the breaking change seems impossible.
+Or, maybe you’re curious about how things break in your organization.
 The tool you need is git-bisect. ...

 May 17, 2022